Long Beach Cottage Rental Frequently Asked Questions

 Q: What else does the Greater Long Beach area of Wainfleet have?

 A: A short walk away is the downtown Long Beach Business area which offers 3 different eating options (one specializing in ice cream!), a fun and somewhat challenging mini-golf experience, a grocery store, and a big-boy toy rental place (including jet skis and such).

 A longer walk to the west gives you another small shopping option with another food truck option.

 There’s a 9 hole golf course (Long Beach Country Club) to the West and an 18 (Port Colborne Country Club) to the East.

-Casinos, theaters, grapes, and most other things are within a 40 minute drive.
+Casinos, theaters, grapes, blueberries, and most other things are within a 40 (or less) minute drive.

-Short country drives take you East to Port Colborne (a kinda real city, minus the movie theater) or West to Dunnville (another city, boasting a hospital).
+Short country drives take you East to Port Colborne (a kinda real city, minus the movie theater) or West to Dunnville (another city, boasting a hospital but still no theater).
 There’s a small marina with a good fried/grilled food stand a short drive (or medium bicycle) West into Lowbanks.
 Port Colborne has a city boat ramp (for a fee).